blumixid/docs/support/index.md

 When you contact support, you can request a specific severity level, depending on the type and urgency of the problem.
 The severity level might affect how quickly your issue is addressed.

 The following table lists some common examples of support issues, suggested severity levels and the response time objectives.
-The response time objectives are used to describe IBM's goals only, and don't represent a guarantee of performance.
+The response time objectives are used to describe 21Vianet's goals only, and don't represent a guarantee of performance.

-**Hours of operation:** Sunday 10:00 PM GMT – Friday 11:59 PM GMT (excluding US/Italian/Australian holidays).
-For more information about the holiday schedule, see [Bluemix Support Holidays](http://ibm.biz/bluemixholidays){: new_window}.

 Severity | Severity definition | Response time objectives | Response time coverage